Griswolds in Paris

 FRENCH SOUVENIRS: National lampoon in Paris, France

-FRENCH SOUVENIRS: National lampoon in Paris
+FRENCH SOUVENIRS: National lampoon's in Paris

 crossing of Cours la Reine and Avenue Winston Churchill